eloylp/p2p-handshake/ADR.md

 Not visible in the above diagram, but there are also service channels that will take care of gracefully shutdown of every task.

 Thanks to this model all the concurrent accesses to data are protected/serialized by default, so we can avoid implementing mutexes.

+### The Bitcoin handshake

+The first implementation for the `p2p-handshake` project will be the [Bitcoin handshake](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch08.asciidoc#network_handshake).

+A low level, own TCP protocol message set, could be implemented by using something like [byteorder](https://github.com/BurntSushi/byteorder) crate.
+But in order to be more practical, lets try the [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin) library.
+It looks perfectly scoped for the use case, as it already provides the network messages types, serialization and deserialization capabilities out of the box.
+The only problem is that [it still doesn't support](https://github.com/rust-bitcoin/rust-bitcoin/issues/1251) an `async` interface, so we will need to workaround the limitation of only accepting the sync version of [std::io::ReadBuf](https://doc.rust-lang.org/std/io/struct.BufReader.html#) on their principal decoding method, by using its low level de-serialization functions.

 ### Feedback for the user